 Fax: 33-1- 64 69 47 07

 Dominique JEULIN is Director of Research and Professor in Ecole des Mines de Paris, which he joined in 1986.
 He is currently Scientific Adviser at Centre de Morphologie Mathématique

-He teaches ParisTech courses on models of random structure in Ecole des Mines de Paris, Physics and Mechanics of Random Media, and he is in charge of the doctoral formation in mathematical morphology.
-He is currently University Professor, on leave from the University of Saint-Etienne, where he teaches in the Master “Optics, Image and Vision”.
+He was teaching Mines-ParisTech courses on models of random structure and on Physics and Mechanics of Random Media, and he was in charge of the doctoral formation in mathematical morphology (2002-2014).

-Since 1986, he is at the head of the “Physics of Heterogeneous Media” group, with activities in three laboratories of Ecole des Mines de Paris: the Centre de Morphologie Mathématique (Fontainebleau), the Centre de Géostatistique (Fontainebleau), and the Centre des Matériaux P.M.
+Since 1986, he was at the head of the “Physics of Heterogeneous Media” group, with activities in three laboratories of Ecole des Mines de Paris: the Centre de Morphologie Mathématique (Fontainebleau), the Centre de Géostatistique (Fontainebleau), and the Centre des Matériaux P.M.
 Fourt (Evry), where he is Scientific Adviser.
 In 1974 he joined IRSID, where he developed image analysis for materials of steel industry.

 Civil Mining Engineer from the Nancy’s School of Mines (1972), Doctor-Engineer in Geostatistics and in Mathematical Morphology in 1979, he became Docteur d’Etat ès Sciences Physiques in 1991.
-Involved in image analysis and materials science for over 30 years, he is co-author of more than 300 publications, including several books.
+Involved in image analysis and materials science for over 40 years, he is co-author of more than 450 publications, including several books.

-Last Update: 7-07-07
+Last Update: 30-10-14